-- (i) Norton Rose Canada LLP acts as the Company's securities counsel and the partner of the account is also the Corporate Secretary. - (ii) Russell Mining Corporation ("RMC") is a large shareholder (owning over 10% of issued and outstanding shares) and is party to several of the Company's agreements and has key managers in common with the Company.
-The Company is a sub-lessee to RMC's office lease, and has effectively prepaid its remaining lease obligation (Note 14.C). - (iii) These companies received accounting and clerical support from the Company's staff until September 30, 2014.
-Josephine Mining Corp. ("JMC"), RMC and Casa Grande Resources LLC have management in common with the Company, and share corporate headquarters.
-The aforementioned entities and the Company reimburse RMC for office rent and other general and administrative expenses and all entities advance certain shared expense payments to one another for administrative convenience.
+- (i) Norton Rose Canada LLP acts as the Company's securities counsel and the partner of the account is also the Corporate Secretary. - (ii) Russell Mining Corporation ("RMC") is a large shareholder (owning over 10% of issued and outstanding shares) and is party to several of the Company's agreements and had key managers in common with the Company.
+The Company was a sub-lessee to RMC's office lease, which ended March 31, 2015 (Note 14.C).

-Notes to the consolidated financial statements As at and for the years ended December 31, 2014 and 2013 Financial disclosures are presented in U.S. dollars unless otherwise noted
+Notes to the consolidated financial statements As at and for the years ended December 31, 2015 and 2014 Financial disclosures are presented in U.S. dollars unless otherwise noted